JohnLockwood/CloudformationCodedeploy/README.md

 To get through the course quickly, it's overkill, but there's not much point in taking a course if you don't also stop to learn something along the way. :)

+Currently this is a work in progress and should not be overly relied upon.